 Posted by: Tim Smaby, PhD, CFA, FRM Vice President, Advanced Designations, Kaplan Schweser

 The CFA® exam requires a significant commitment of your valuable time and your scarce financial resources.
-So the first decision you have to make (after you decide to sign up for Level I and use the services of an exam prep provider) is how you are going to make it through 300 hours of study over a period of 6 to 9 months and give yourself the best chance of success.
+So the first decision you have to make (after you decide to sign up for Level I and use the services of an exam prep provider like Kaplan) is how you are going to make it through 300 hours of study over a period of 6 to 9 months and give yourself the best chance of success.
 That means deciding whether you are going to attend a live or online class, or go it alone, so to speak.
-In the following, we will explore the main differences between self-study and guided instruction.
+So, let’s explore the main differences between self-study and guided instruction.